-This is the first year of implementation of the Cornelius URA.
+This is the second year of the Cornelius URA.
 The early years of URA implementation tend to be rather modest, as the TIF revenues are rather small and require a few years to grow to more usable balances.
-Taking advantage of a current opportunity, a significant portion of the short-term URA revenues are being allocated to the acquisition of a key strategic commercial property in the downtown.
-This action depends on financial support from partnering state agencies, which comes in the form of grants and loans to be repaid over time by TIF revenues.
-Other than to cover minor administrative expenses and costs related to the property acquisition loan, the TIF revenues for this first year are being banked in order to facilitate more robust programming in future years.
+Other than to cover minor administrative expenses the TIF revenues for the first few years are being banked in order to facilitate more robust programming in future years.

-The Cornelius Urban Renewal Agency looks forward to funding a number of transformative projects to revitalize the urban renewal area and we are excited about building momentum through the implementation of this first strategic property acquisition project.
-FY 2021-2022 is expected to include the pilot season for developer incentive programs to assist private business and property owners to improve the aesthetic and functional appeal of their businesses and thus, cumulatively, the aesthetic quality of the Urban Renewal District as a whole.
+The Cornelius Urban Renewal Agency looks forward to funding a number of transformative projects to revitalize the urban renewal area and we are excited about building momentum.
+We expect to begin our projects in FY2022-2023 with developer incentive programs to assist private business and property owners to improve the aesthetic and functional appeal of their businesses and thus, cumulatively, the aesthetic quality of the Urban Renewal District as a whole.